 7. Confine your pets within the house.

 Don’t allow your pets to freely roam the house during fireworks.
-Keep your pets confined to an interior room to help drown out the noise and just in case someone opens an outside door so your pet can’t slip out.
-Check that all windows and doors are closed and secure and preferably locked.
+Keep your pets confined to an interior room to help drown out the noise and also to prevent your pet from slipping out if someone comes in or out of the house.
+Close and lock all windows and doors to the outside.